The Co-operators Accessibility Multi-Year Plan and Policy

 To achieve this goal, The Co-operators will endeavour to take the following steps:

-- Identification of Barriers
+- a) Identification of Barriers

-- Removal of Identified Barriers
+- b) Removal of Identified Barriers

-- Prevention of Barriers
+- c) Prevention of Barriers

 Customer Service Policy

 The Senior Management of The Co-operators is committed to, and will work to improve access and opportunity for people with disabilities by identifying, removing and preventing barriers that might interfere with their ability to make full use of the services.
 They will foster an inclusive and accessible business environment for people of all needs and abilities.
-Should there be any unexpected accommodations that need to be made to allow an individual access to our environment, The Co-operators will make the necessary provisions to allow access.
+Should there be any unexpected accommodations that need to be made to allow an individual access to our environment; The Co-operators will make the necessary provisions to allow access.

 Customer Service Philosophy

 The Co-operators goal is to deliver exceptional customer service that meets and exceeds customer expectations.
-We endeavour to service our customers in a manner that reflects the principles of dignity, independence, integration and equal opportunity.
+We endeavor to service our customers in a manner that reflects the principles of dignity, independence, integration and equal opportunity.
 Our commitment is to provide all customers, including those living with disabilities, the same opportunity to access our goods and services and benefit from those goods and services in the same place and in a similar way.

 The following guiding principles clarify expected attitudes and behaviours in daily work life with customers and each other: